South Asian Legal Clinic

 Our lawyers provide low-barrier and culturally sensitive legal support for low-income South Asian families.

-Areas for summary legal advice from staff lawyers:
+Areas for legal advice from staff lawyers:

 Gender-Based Violence